Oura Ring for stress and HRV tracking

 Check readiness before deciding intensity

-On low readiness days (under 65), prioritize Tier 1 acute protocols and light resonance breathing.
-Save CO2 table training for 70+ readiness days.
-Let the data guide recovery decisions.
+On low readiness days (under 65), prioritize acute protocols and light resonance breathing.
+Save CO2 table training for 70+ days.
+Let the data guide intensity.

 02